 Use an anonymous VPN such as Hotspot Shield

-Using a free anonymous VPN such as Hotspot Shield is an effective way to prevent advertisers from showing you targeted ads.
+Using a anonymous free VPN such as Hotspot Shield is an effective way to prevent advertisers from showing you targeted ads.

 Hotspot Shield protect your data by encrypting them.
 This alters your data to make it appear in a way that only the sender and the intended recipient are able to understand it.
 This is useful for protecting all traffic that you send and receive, not just your bank credentials and passwords, but also all other information that you input in your browser.